Hôtel de Besenval: A taste for the finer things in life

 Installed by Pierre Victor de Besenval (originally in the Grand cabinet): The large and unique marble stove decorated with gilt bronzes made by Pierre Gouthière in the vestibule of the Hôtel de Besenval.
 Photographed before World War I. Only a few years later it was dismantled and sold.
 In the late 1990s the stove was with the Galerie Kraemer of Paris.
 The gallery later sold it to a customer in the United States for FRF 4,500,000 (at that time approximately US$ 800,000).

 The considerable auction proceeds show what treasures the baron had amassed in the Hôtel de Besenval over the course of his life.
 His contemporaries already reported that the Hôtel de Besenval was a real treasure house.

-The prestige of his collection was such that one could almost take at face value the scathing remarks of François-Emmanuel Guignard, Comte de Saint-Priest, and Antoine de Rivarol accusing the baron of having selfishly preferred to let the looting of Les Invalides happen on 14 July 1789 by rioters who seized the cannons and muskets stored in its cellars to use against the Bastille later that same day, for fear that his nearby home, the Hôtel de Besenval, might otherwise have been looted.
+The prestige of his collection was such that one might almost take at face value the scathing accusations of François-Emmanuel Guignard, Comte de Saint-Priest, and Antoine de Rivarol.
+They claimed that the Baron de Besenval had selfishly allowed the looting of Les Invalides on 14 July 1789 – when rioters seized the cannons and muskets stored in its cellars for use against the Bastille – out of fear that his nearby residence, the Hôtel de Besenval, might otherwise have been targeted.

 Detail of the now lost neo Louis XV ceiling of the Chambre du maître, photographed around 1910.

-The description of the Baron de Besenval's residence with many accurate details about the ornaments of the wood panelling and the stucco ceilings of the different rooms as well as of the artworks and the furnishings by Luc-Vincent Thiéry in his Guide des amateurs et des étrangers voyageurs à Paris, ou Description raisonnée de cette Ville, de sa Banlieue, et de tout ce qu'elles contiennent de remarquable, published in 1787, the notes of Abbé Jean-François Brun, called Le Brun (1732–1804), in his Almanach historique et raisonné des architectes, peintres, sculpteurs, graveurs et cizeleurs of 1777 about the baron's rich cabinet of paintings from The Three Painting Schools (France, Italy and the Netherlands), together with the baron's 1795 collection sale catalogue by Alexandre Joseph Paillet, offer a remarkably comprehensive picture of his distinctive taste for luxurious furniture, porcelain, paintings, sculptures and objets d’art.
-Or as Henriette Campan, Première Femme de Chambre of Queen Marie-Antoinette, put it: "Le Baron de Besenval avait conservé la simplicité des Suisses et acquis toute la finesse d'un courtisan français" (the Baron de Besenval had retained the simplicity of the Swiss and acquired all the finesse of a French courtier).
+Luc-Vincent Thiéry's detailed description of the residence of the Baron de Besenval in his Guide des amateurs et des étrangers voyageurs à Paris, ou Description raisonnée de cette Ville, de sa Banlieue, et de tout ce qu'elles contiennent de remarquable (1787) records with great precision the ornamental wood panelling, stucco ceilings, artworks and furnishings that decorated the various rooms of the house.
+This account, together with the notes published in 1777 by Abbé Jean-François Brun, known as Le Brun (1732–1804), in his Almanach historique et raisonné des architectes, peintres, sculpteurs, graveurs et cizeleurs, which describe the baron's rich cabinet of paintings from the three principal schools – French, Italian and Netherlandish – and the catalogue of the sale of his collection compiled in 1795 by Alexandre Joseph Paillet, provides a remarkably comprehensive picture of the baron's distinctive taste for luxurious furniture, porcelain, paintings, sculptures and objets d'art.
+Or as Henriette Campan, Première Femme de Chambre of Queen Marie-Antoinette, put it: "Le Baron de Besenval avait conservé la simplicité des Suisses et acquis toute la finesse d'un courtisan français" (the Baron de Besenval retained the simplicity of the Swiss, yet tempered it with all the polish and finesse of a French courtier).

 Some of the baron's treasures are also visible in the portrait titled: Le Baron de Besenval dans son salon de compagnie, painted by Henri-Pierre Danloux in 1791 and now hanging in the National Gallery in London.